alanqrwang/keymorph/README.md

 ## Registering brain volumes
 ### BrainMorph
-Warning: Please see the [BrainMorph repository](https://github.com/alanqrwang/brainmorph) for the latest updates and models!
+WARNING: Please see the [BrainMorph repository](https://github.com/alanqrwang/brainmorph) for the latest updates and models!
 This is a legacy version of the code and is not guaranteed to be maintained.

 BrainMorph is trained on over 100,000 brain MR images at full resolution (256x256x256).
 The script will automatically min-max normalize the images and resample to 1mm isotropic resolution.